 Ethel Creek Falls via Spiegelhauer Rd

-Park your car at Mango Tree carpark (The rockslides carpack).
-Pass through the gate and continue along the Intake Rd until you reach a causeway; This is Ethel Creek.
+This trip is another cracking rock hop.
+It begins by walking along the water intake road at Big Crystal Creek; park your car at Mango Tree carpark near the Nolan's Gully Rock Slides.
+Pass through the gate and continue along the Intake Rd until you reach a causeway (about half an hour); This is Ethel Creek.
 Don't go all the way to Crystal Creek Intake.
 From here, you will need to carefully rock hop your way up the creek to Ethel Creek Falls; Keep to the right fork to stay in Ethel Creek, avoiding Cloudy Creek.

 Since Paluma Township above, I highly recommend sterilising the water in the creek before consuming.
 I would also recommend canceling your trip if rain is forcasted.
 Always take care when rock hopping and climbing rocks in the rainforest, Paluma is one of those places that never really dries out and the rocks will always be wet and slippery.
 Whenever the undergrowth is wet, there will be leeches after you, apply some instant repellent around your ankles before you head off and after you swim to help prevent leeches and ticks.